DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Detailed Mine Markers v1.4

-**FOMOD** - Whatever options you like, except one you need to use - `Install USSEP Compatibility`.
+**FOMOD** - Whichever options you like, except the one you need to use - `Install USSEP Compatibility`.
 I recommend lore friendly markers with an aditions of new markers for mines.

 *Finally I won't need to ask Google about where can I get specific kind of ore.
 It is enough to use the search functionality in our map.*